OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

       }

       /**
-       * Evaluate the access to all service using the point of view (POV) specified.
+       * Evaluate the access to all service using the specified point of view (POV).
        *
        * @param pointOfView Point of view to use
        * @param accessToken Access token that is linked to the point of view in terms of authorization.